Moritz Häusler: Professional

 Häusler began his career with Vienna based youth teams Armania and Romania.
 In 1918, he signed with Hakoah Vienna in Austria, but did not break into the first team until the 1919–1920 season.
 However, he remained a minor role player until the 1922–1923 season.
 In 1926, Hakoah Vienna toured the United States.
-Impressed by the high pay and low level of anti-Semitism compared to Europe, Häusler and several of his team mates decided to return to the United States to play in the American Soccer League.
+Impressed by the high pay and low level of anti-Semitism compared to Europe, Häusler and several of his teammates decided to return to the United States to play in the American Soccer League.
 In the fall of 1926, Häusler signed with the New York Giants.
 In 1928, the ASL and the United States Soccer Federation began a struggle for supremacy in U.S. soccer.
 Known as the “Soccer War”, it led to the USFA declaring the ASL an “outlaw league” in the fall of 1928.
 At that time, Häusler had already played six games with the Giants.
 Declining to play with an “outlaw team” Häusler jumped to the competing, and legal, Eastern Professional Soccer League where he signed with New York Hakoah.
 New York Hakoah took second place in the ESL and won the 1929 National Challenge Cup with Häusler scoring a goal in Hakoah’s 3-0 victory over St. Louis Madison Kennel.
 At the end of 1929, the ASL made peace with USFA which brought about the merger of the ASL and ESL and the merger of the ESL New York Hakoah with the ASL Brooklyn Hakoah to form the Hakoah All-Stars.
 Häusler joined the new team and remained with it until 1931.
 That year, he signed with the New York Americans as the ASL began to collapse.
 In 1933, the Americans lost in the 1933 National Challenge Cup championship series.
 Following that loss, Häusler returned to Austria, where he rejoined Hakoah Vienna for the 1933–1934 season.
 He retired and became a coach, but returned to Hakoah Vienna at the end of the 1935–1936 season.